I just started seeing a therapist.

 Sex is not the answer, no matter how great we may think it is, it’s still not the answer.

 Guys flirting with me is not the answer.

-I want someone who will protect me when I’m at my most vulnerable, not take advantage of it.
+I want someone who will protect me, when I’m being vulnerable, not take advantage of it.

 Lastly, to those guys who circle like a damn vulture, when I’m at my most vulnerable, can go take a hike.